🧠 Brainy API Reference

 Financial Data Modeling

-Brainy supports financial analytics through metadata conventions on existing NounTypes — no custom types needed:
+Brainy supports financial analytics through subtypes and metadata conventions on existing NounTypes — no custom types needed:

 await brain.add({